welty/keepsleep/README.md

 # keepsleep
-Python utility to prevent timeout due to inactivity while logged into remote server...
+Micro utility to prevent timeout due to inactivity while logged into remote server.

+Prints a loading bar to stdout while running

 Stop it by sending a keyboard interrupt

-Call it like any python script: `python keepsleep.py`